 - When working with files when the source or destination is S3.

 - When loading data in Snowflake or Redshift.

 - When streaming CDC events to the cloud storage.

 Creating a connection

-- Maximum Size For Multipart Upload (bytes) - by entering a number greater than 5242880 you will enable multipart upload to S3.
-If nothing is entered (default) the multipart upload is disabled.
-The minimum part size is 5242880, the maximum is 5368709120.
-Multipart Uploads involves uploading an object's data in parts instead of all at once, which can give the following advantages:
+Part Size For Multipart Upload (bytes): by entering a number greater than 5242880, you will enable multipart upload to S3.
+If nothing is entered (default), the multipart upload is disabled.
+The minimum part size is 5242880; meanwhile, the maximum is 5368709120.
+Multipart Uploads involve uploading an object's data in parts instead of all at once, which can give the following advantages: